awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/secure-tunneling-component.md

 # Secure tunneling<a name="secure-tunneling-component"></a>

-The secure tunneling component \(`aws.greengrass.SecureTunneling`\) enables you to use AWS IoT secure tunneling to establish secure bidirectional communication with a Greengrass core device that is behind restricted firewalls\.
+With the `aws.greengrass.SecureTunneling` component, you can establish secure bidirectional communication with a Greengrass core device located behind restricted firewalls\.

-For example, a Greengrass core device is behind a firewall that prohibits all incoming connections, which blocks SSH connections to the device\.
-Secure tunneling uses MQTT over WebSockets to make these connections so that you can open an SSH connection to the device by using a tunnel that is managed by AWS IoT\.
+For example, imagine you have a Greengrass core device behind a firewall that prohibits all incoming connections\.
+Secure tunneling uses MQTT to transfer an access token to the device and then uses WebSockets to make an SSH connection to the device through the firewall\.
+With this AWS IoT managed tunnel, you can open the SSH connection needed for your device\.
 For more information about using AWS IoT secure tunneling to connect to remote devices, see [AWS IoT secure tunneling](https://docs.aws.amazon.com/iot/latest/developerguide/secure-tunneling.html) in the *AWS IoT Developer Guide*\.

 This component subscribes to the AWS IoT Core MQTT message broker on the `$aws/things/greengrass-core-device/tunnels/notify` topic to receive secure tunneling notifications\.

 **Topics**
 + [Versions](#secure-tunneling-component-versions)